sameer/spuri_io/blog/0 to Video: HDMI output on an FPGA.md

 ## No HDMI output?
 No problem.

-My past self made the unfortunate oversight of getting an FPGA board without an HDMI port so I needed to buy an HDMI breakout board.
+My past self made the unfortunate oversight of getting an FPGA board without an HDMI port, so I needed to buy an HDMI breakout board.
 Adafruit only had the PCB version in stock at the time so I also bought some soldering equipment.

 ### Amazon
 * Hakko FX-901 cordless soldering iron $28.50